KYC PDF Blind Spot: Bank Statement Fraud Your Stack Misses

 Integration: Under 30 Minutes

-One reason the gap persists is that adding a new verification layer implies a new vendor relationship, an enterprise sales process, and a multi-month integration project.
+One reason the gap persists is that adding a new fraud detection layer implies a new vendor relationship, an enterprise sales process, and a multi-month integration project.
 That is not the case here.

 HTPBE is a single POST request: